There's no exact definition, but all of these products avoid using one key ingredient:

 4. Best Spray: Visha Skincare Cheek 2 Feet

-Dr. Patel recommends this deodorant because "it contains zinc, tea tree oil and witch hazel to naturally deodorize, but can be used on the scalp and body as well."
+Dr. Patel (who is the founder of Visha Skincare) recommends this deodorant because "it contains zinc, tea tree oil and witch hazel to naturally deodorize, but can be used on the scalp and body as well."

 Indeed, this 4-in-1 gentle and nourishing spray can be used on your entire body to help decrease pore blockage that comes from sweat and friction.